Daniel-16/capitaltradeapi/README.md

 # Capital Trade API

-In the project directory, you can run;
+In the project directory, you can run.
 ### `npm start`
 This line of code runs the app in development mode using node js.